maklas/MNet-2/readme.md

-socket.send(new EntityUpdate(id, x, y)); // sends data in order and reliably socket.sendUnreliable(new EntityUpdate(id, x, y)) // sends data unreliably and unordered.
+socket.send(new EntityUpdate(id, x, y)); // sends data in order and reliably socket.sendUnreliable(new EntityUpdate(id, x, y)) // sends data unreliably and unordered. socket.sendBig(new EntityUpdate(id, x, y)) // sends data reliably and ordered up to 30 MB of size with buffersize = 512.
 ```

 ## Testing